Mapping the Conditions for Hydrodynamic Instability on Steady State Accretion Models of Protoplanetary Disks: Summary Conclusions

 \section{Summary \& Conclusions}

-In this paper, we investigate the stability of active protoplanetary disks by use of 1+1D steady state accretion disk models including stellar irradiation.
+In this paper, we investigate the stability of active protoplanetary disks (where the temperature profile is set by accretion) as well as passive disks (in which the temperature profile is dominated by irradiation) by use of 1+1D steady state accretion disk models including stellar irradiation.
 This allows for the treatment of flux-limited radiative transfer, caused by viscous heating and makes it possible to apply detailed models of the local rate of thermal relaxation, thus making it possible for the first time to the authors' knowledge, to spatially map the growth rates of the COS, the SBI and the VSI to the radial-vertical plane of a realistically stratified circumstellar disk.

-We found that we can reproduce the radial temperature profile in full time-dependent 3D axissymmetric radiation hydro simulations as performed by \cite{Bitsch2015} for their model parameters.
+We found that we can reproduce the radial temperature profile in full time-dependent 3D axissymmetric radiation hydro simulations as performed by \cite{Bitsch2015} for their model parameters, but can cover a much wider parameter space.

-It is shown that even a quiescent disk, with an extremely low viscosity parameter of $\alpha=10^{-5}$ becomes unstable to COS and VSI at radii $\gtrsim \SI{10}{\AU}$ and for the COS even closer to the star at heights of $\sim \SI{1}{\scaleheight}$ above the midplane.
+It is shown that even an almost quiescent disk, with an extremely low viscosity parameter of $\alpha=10^{-5}$ becomes unstable to COS and VSI at radii $\gtrsim \SI{10}{\AU}$ and for the COS even closer to the star at heights of $\sim \SI{1}{\scaleheight}$ above the midplane.
 The turbulent structures, resulting of such instabilities were shown to grow to large scale vortices by various authors \citep{Meheut_2012, Lyra_2014, Manger_2018}.

 A closer look was therefore also taken upon the growth rates and susceptible regions of these structures by consideration of the SBI mechanism.
 Our results show, that the vertically integrated, radial stratification of the disk allows for positive growth rates over almost the whole radial extent of the disk, between $\sim \SIrange{0.3}{50}{\AU}$ at timescales of $\sim \SI{1000}{\orb}$ even if $\alpha$ has low values of $10^{-5}-10^{-4}$.
 Vortices which evolve at large radii, due to the perturbations caused by COS and VSI might thus be able to migrate towards the central star while being constantly forced by the SBI contributing to their longevity \citep{Lesur_Papaloizou_2010, Paardekooper_2010}.
 These findings also indicate that the SBI-mechanism could be a controlling mechanism for the frequently observed vortices in protoplanetary disks \citep{Carrasco_2016,Marel_2013}.